MickyPrice/Yoobee-Bemo-App-Frontend/CONTRIBUTING.md

 All JavaScript code should be using modern standards as of ECMAScript6.

+## CSS Styleguide

+All CSS should be written using the SASS compiler.

+If CSS is not reusable throughout other components, it should be contained and scoped to the component it relates to.

+CSS should be written using [BEM methodology](http://getbem.com/ "BEM methodology")

 #### Pull Request Labels

 | Label name | Description |